 The Programme Board is the most senior level in the roll out for the and Board members are collectively responsible for the success or failure of the programme.
 The Board provides overall direction for the project and, crucially, ensures that all necessary resources are available for its success.
-It is essential that the three interest categories (Business/Service, User/Patient and Supplier) are represented effectively.
-The Executive (or Chair) represents the Business/Service interest.
-There may be more than one Senior User and/or Senior Supplier but, ideally, Project Boards should consist of no more than five/six members.
 Note, other managers may be invited to attend Board meetings, as observers or for specific purposes, without having formal Board membership.
-The Project Board delegates the detailed management of the project to a Project Manager, based on a Project Plan or a series of Stage Plans
+The Project Board delegates the detailed management of the project to a Project Manager, based on a Project Plan or a series of Stage Plans.

-Below is a list of the key roles and responsiblities of members of the programme board.
+Below is a list of the key roles and responsibilities of members of the programme board.

 The Executive chairs the Programme Board and represents the Business/Service interest of the sponsoring organisation or consortium.
 The Executive is concerned that the project that the project is managed securely, is completed within the required budget/schedule constraints and will realise the expected benefits for the organisation(s) concerned.